![]() |

 The typical piece of Southern style kunqu is the first sentence in “Pursuing the Dream”, “it is by the mountain and lake”.
 It is four-four time with several sections.
 Thus, it takes one minute to sing the sentence.
 It is slow and sentimental.
 Thus, the actors to show the poses, eye expression, steps and fan action which become the performance system combining singing, reading, acting and dancing.

-(Click the picture to play the film)
+“The Beheading of Dou-e” in southern style kunqu The Injustice to Dou E (Click the picture to play the film) |

 Reference: